Nftxv/AVN-Player/project_dump.md

               console.log(`Follow mode activated.
 Target scale: ${this.followScale}, Screen offset:`, this.followScreenOffset);

-              // Immediately and smoothly pan to center the current node with the new settings
-              // This eliminates the "jump" on the next navigation event. this.renderer.centerOnNode(node.id, this.followScale, this.followScreenOffset);
-          } else {
-              // If no node is active, default to a centered view for the next node. this.followScreenOffset = { x: 0, y: 0 };
               console.log(`Follow mode activated.
-Target scale: ${this.followScale}.
-No active node, will center next.`);
+Target scale: ${this.followScale}, Screen offset captured:`, this.followScreenOffset);
           }
+          // If no node is active, we intentionally do nothing to the offset.
+          // This preserves the user's manual panning, respecting their desired view
+          // for the next node they select.

       } else {
           console.log('Follow mode deactivated.');
       }